Grant Process FAQ

 - Grant project, if designed to be ongoing, does not show how it will be funded after the end of the grant.

-- Application is unclear and poorly written.
+- Application is unclear and or poorly written.

 - The project budget is not clear or well defined.